-Go to the North East corner of the St Tennor’s Backyard and you find a wall on the East.
+Go to the Northeast corner of the St Tennor’s Backyard and you find a wall on the East.
 Climb up the ladder to the top.
 When it is safe, crouch and drop down.
 A road on your right goes South to a metal gate.
 It is the metal gate on the North side of the Cloister Central Area.

 On your left is the Cemetery.
 Move to the other (East) side of the road, where there is a much large patch of shadow.
 Save your game.
 Move back South via the metal gate to the Cloister Central Area.

 Sneak from shadow to shadow and pass the metal gate on the South side to the entrance of the Bath House.
 Listen carefully, open the door and peek inside.
 If it is empty, enter.

 The room has one big pool of water.
 Collect three Water Arrows under the water.
-Near the entrance is another elevator: each building has an elevator down to the Winter Tunnels, so you can actually go from one building to another this way.
+Near the entrance is another elevator: nearly every building has an elevator down to the Winter Tunnels, so you can actually go from one building to another this way.
 Yet it is very dangerous to do so, becuase when you ride an elevator up from below, you may find an AI staring in your face and you have no place to hide.